IBM/BluePic/Docs/OpenWhisk.md

 * `bluepic/kituraRequestAuth` - request auth crednetials for Kitura from MCA
 * `bluepic/kituraCallback` - make request back to Kitura server to invoke push notification service

-# Debugging/Development
+# Debugging/Monitoring
-Each individual action can be invoked separately from the sequence.
-Parameters will need to be passed in to each individual action.
-You will need to view source for each action to see required parameters.

-You can view the debug console (print statements) using the OpenWhisk CLI command `wsk activation poll`.
+For general OpenWhisk details, be sure to review the complete [OpenWhisk documentation](https://new-console.ng.bluemix.net/docs/openwhisk/index.html)

+You can monitor OpenWhisk activity using the [IBM Bluemix OpenWhisk Dashboard](https://new-console.ng.bluemix.net/openwhisk/dashboard), or by using the commdand line `wsk activation poll` command.
+The dashboard provides a visual experience where you can drill into details for each request.
+The CLI command provides you with a sequential output stream.

+There are two very important things to know when developing OpenWhisk actions:
+* Swift compiler error messages are in both the `wsk activation poll` output, and also in the stderr result of the `wsk action invoke` command.
+Pay attention to both.
+* Swift `print()` or Node.js `console.log()` commands invoked from inside of OpenWhisk actions will also be visible in the `wsk activation poll` output.

+These can be extremely helpful for debugging OpenWhisk actions.
+Since you cannot connect a debugger with breakpoints to an OpenWhisk action, excessive use of print() statements and using early `return` values at interim steps are your best routes for debugging values during OpenWhisk development - just be sure to remove or comment-out your debug `return` statements before making the actions live for production use.

+## Debugging Sequence Logic & Flow

-Sequences have also been created specifically for debugging, which process the request incrementally through each step.
-Each of the following sequences can be invoked, with the only required parameter passed in being the imageId, exactly as the main `processImage` sequence is shown above:
+The following sequences have also been created specifically for debugging, which process the request incrementally through each step.
+You will need to view source for each action to see specific parameters for each step, but all of sequences except for `bluepic/processCallback` can be invoked with the only required parameter passed in being the imageId, exactly as the main `processImage` sequence shows above:

 ```
 wsk action invoke {sequence name} -p imageId {cloudant document id}